-Most of us by now have a decent stash of cloth grocery bags for packing up our groceries at the check-out, but still rely on the plastic produce bags for small fruits and veggies.
+Most of us by now have a decent stash of cloth grocery bags for packing up our groceries at the check-out but still rely on plastic produce bags for small fruits and veggies.

 These easy homemade reusable produce bags are a simple way to reduce the amount of trash your family generates.
 I made 8 bags in less than an hour using 4 dollars worth of fabric, and have been using them steadily since last summer!

-I purchased 1 metre (a little more than a yard) of sheer fabric.
-Sheer curtain fabric is often much wider than ordinary fabric, so 1 metre was more than enough to make 8 produce bags.
+I purchased 1 meter (a little more than a yard) of sheer fabric.
+The sheer curtain fabric is often much wider than ordinary fabric, so 1 meter was more than enough to make 8 produce bags.
 You could also recycle an old set of sheer curtains for this project!

 Step one: Cut a square of sheer fabric that is approximately 22 by 16 inches.